-TurboTax is widely known as the gold standard for DIY tax preparation.
+Intuit’s TurboTax is widely known as the gold standard for DIY tax prep.
 With a customer-friendly interface and 24/7 online support, it regularly tops many “best of” lists each tax season.
-If you’re filing a Form 1040 and intend to use only the standard deductions, TurboTax is 100% free.
-For 2020, in response to recent changes to the tax code, the TurboTax Free Edition now allows you to file for a few basic deductions and credits, including the Earned Income Tax Credit (EITC) and child tax credit.
+If you have a basic W-2 and intend to file a Form 1040, TurboTax is free.
+You can also use the free version to claim the earned income tax credit, deduct student loan interest and reconcile your advanced child tax credits.

-Keep in mind that TurboTax is only free for filers whose taxes are very simple.
-If you’re self-employed, earn 1099 income, or have itemized deductions, you’ll need to upgrade to a paid version such as TurboTax Deluxe (pricing starts at $60).
+However, keep in mind that TurboTax is only free for filers whose taxes are very simple.
+If you’re self-employed, earn 1099 income or have itemized deductions or schedules 1, 2 or 3 of Form 1040, you’ll need to upgrade to a paid version.

 “Overall, H&R Block offers one of the better tax software programs around,” according to Money Under 30.
 “The free version is extremely comprehensive; if you need more than a free tax software, H&R Block isn’t the cheapest, but it’ll give you the level of performance and confidence you’ll need to prepare your returns.”